in-toto/attestation/spec/v1/bundle.md

 Our Bundle specification aims to reduce the risks of such attacks.
-In addition, predicates that follow the [monotonic principle] should not have any issues with delettion attacks.
+In addition, predicates that follow the [monotonic principle] should not have any issues with deletion attacks.

 ## Data structure